PdoyleC/everyday-life/README.md

 - Live Life's navbar, is visible at all times.
 When a user first visits the site, the navbar displayed has a Sign Up link and a contact us link.
 - The user is able to contact the site owners if there having any issues.
 The user is able to create an account in the sign up link.
+- The Home icon is visible here for new users, this makes it easier for a new user to navigate.
 - ***The Live Life logo is the Home link***

 <img src="readmedoc/navbarsignedout.png" alt="Navbar Signed Out  Page">